ethangclark/r2v/README.md

 Do not use `try/catch` within a `Materialization` function.
 Errors here can break `Views` and `Reaction`s.
 (Due to the nature of JavaScript, there's no way to keep stack traces sane while still allowing some Reactions to work while others have broken.)

-For this reason, TypeScript's "strict" mode is deeply, _deeply_ encouraged.
+For this reason, TypeScript's "strict" mode is _deeply_ encouraged.

 #### IMPORTANT